-The Medical City Arlington PGY-1 Pharmacy Practice Residency is delivered in partnership with the University of North Texas System College of Pharmacy (UNTSCP).
+The Medical City Arlington PGY-1 Pharmacy Residency is delivered in partnership with The University of North Texas Health Science Center at Fort Worth, College of Pharmacy.
 Residents will participate in multiple practice areas, including but not limited to internal medicine, critical care, neonatal, cardiology, infectious disease, and management.
 Pharmacy Residents will be part of a multi-disciplinary team that provides evidence-based optimal patient care.

 Non-Traditional Academic Resident – HSC College of Pharmacy

 The non-traditional Academic Resident is a non-accredited post-graduate training program within the HSC College of Pharmacy.
 This program builds on Doctor of Pharmacy (PharmD) education and additional post-graduate training to contribute to the development of clinical faculty pharmacists in advanced or specialized areas of practice and teaching.
 This program provides the non-traditional resident with opportunities to transition to function independently as a faculty instructor and practitioner by conceptualizing and integrating accumulated experience and knowledge and incorporating both into the provision of teaching activities and patient care or other advance practice settings.
 Residents who successfully complete the non-traditional academic program will be prepared for a role as an assistant professor of pharmacotherapy or pharmacy practice and be positioned to practice in their chosen area of focus.